 - Gate Driver Unit Test

-- Ensure gate current remains within specification
+- o Ensure gate current remains within specification

 - Ensure bypass supply remains stable

-- o Record Gate Rise-Fall Times for other simulation tests
+- Record Gate Rise-Fall Times for other simulation tests

 - Input Stability Unit Test

 - o Ensure acceptable input stability

 - Minimal Ringing

 - Acceptable Droop

 - o Helpful to determine minimum expected capacitance

 These hardware simulations are helpful as we are able to perform the same tests on our physical hardware.
 This allows us to not only validate correct performance but the validity of our simulations.
-We were also able to perform physical tests and verify that the Gate Driver worked as we expected.
-The rise and fall times were within an acceptable margin of error to the simulation results.
+Work on performing these physical tests is ongoing as design work continues.